 In the insurance sector, McKinsey notes that one company that started using RPA “reduces excess queue procedures affecting 2,500 high-risk accounts a day, freeing up 81 percent of FTEs to take on proactive account-management positions instead.”

 Another example, in a UK auto insurance sales funnel, found that AI-powered RPA resulted in “a 22 percent increase in conversion rates, a 40 percent reduction in validation errors, and a 330 percent overall return on investment”, according to McKinsey.
+Check out the full list of advantages for a company with Generative AI Chatbot for Insurance.

 When AI is combined with RPA and DPA, or both, companies can generate enormous value from data, improve processes, and increase efficiency.
 Costs go down, thereby allowing profits to increase, improving the return on shareholder value.